jdriesen/3sn.cheatsheet/README.md

 // 0.
 Add One File to staging
 //   --  git add <filename>
-git sta <filename>  // STA filename
+git staf <filename>  // STA filename

 // 1.
 Add All Files to staging